The

 on about why and/or how these "true believers" in the

-them of a darned thing.
+convince them of a darned thing.

 So...
+I'll

-I'll simply finish by saying... that
+simply finish by saying... that I, myself, ignore them as much as

-enjoying the delightfully, delicious smorgasbord of new English
+of and enjoy in the delightfully, delicious smorgasbord of new English

-translations for Ancient and Medieval astrological texts that
+translations for Ancient and Medieval astrological texts that are

-are even now becoming available.
-They're definitely a tasty treat
+even now becoming available.

-and more than worth your while and consideration.
+definitely a tasty treat and more than worth your while and consideration.

 Take

-is that we are all head and no heart.
+that we are all head and no heart.

-Keep
+Keep in

-your food before swallowing."
+food before swallowing."
 (And, while we're at it: "Young

 man!
 Don't run with that sucker in your mouth!")